Watch Chesterfield officers surprise birthday boy ‘obsessed’ with police

 CHESTERFIELD COUNTY, Va. – Two police officers made a Chesterfield boy’s birthday wish come true when his mom pulled off an epic surprise on Easter.

-Gabriel Valenzuela said she called the police station hoping an officer might be able to stop by to surprise her police-obsessed son, Mason, for his birthday.
+Gabriel Valenzuela called the police station hoping an officer might be able to stop by to surprise his friend's police-obsessed son, Mason Sanchez, for his birthday.

-Valenzuela said she was told the department would do their best to send an officer that afternoon.
+Valenzuela was told the department would do their best to send an officer that afternoon.

-When Officers Gonzalez and Wells showed up at the family’s home, Valenzuela was elated.
+When Officer Gonzalez and Wells showed up at the family's home, Valenzuela was elated, but said the boy's family had no idea what he had arranged.

-In a video posted to Facebook, Gonzalez keeps the birthday boy and his friends waiting in the hall and then tells him to come out for a surprise.
+In a video posted to Facebook, the family keeps the birthday boy and his friends waiting in the hall and then tells him to come out for a surprise.

-“They came for your birthday,” Valenzuela says in the video as Mason runs through the front door.
+“They came for your birthday,” Lorena Rodriguez, Mason's mom, says as the boy runs through the front door.

 The boy runs into the arms of Officer Gonzalez before running to hug Officer Wells.